skeeto/skeeto.github.com/_posts/2020-11-17-Improving-on-QBasic-s-Random-Number-Generator.markdown

 * The basic types are INTEGER (int16), LONG (int32), SINGLE (float32),
   DOUBLE (float64), and two flavors of STRING, fixed-width and variable-width.
-There's also a 10,000x fixed-point CURRENCY (int64).
+Late versions also had incomplete support for a 64-bit, 10,000x fixed-point CURRENCY type.

 * Variables are SINGLE by default and do not need to be declared ahead of time.
 Arrays have 11 elements by default.